airbusgeo/playground-docs/docs/playground/import_zones_in_Playground.md

 -----------------

 ##### Input Data :

 For this example you need to have one (or more) json file, the dataset_id and the dataset_name.
 That have to be an existing dataset.
+If you have not an existing dataset you can see the *[creation dataset page](dataset_creation.md)*.
 For the json files you have to give in the terminal the full folder path.

 *Example of file format*: